linuts/django-on-docker/README.md

+## Setup ENV Variables
+Review values in `.env.dev`, `.env.prod`, `.env.prod-db`.
+Be sure to change sensitive variables for your project.

-## Setting Up a Virtual Environment
+## Setting up a Virtual Environment

 To set up a virtual environment for this project, navigate to the `app` directory and run the following commands: